 Jeremiah 52:11 “Then he put out the eyes of Zedekiah; and the king of Babylon bound him in chains, and carried him to Babylon, and put him in prison till the day of his death.”

-After he had seen his children and princes executed, which must be very terrible to him (see Jer.
+After he had seen his children and princes executed, which must have been very terrible for him (see Jer.
 39:7).

 “And the king of Babylon bound him in chains, and carried him to Babylon”: In (Jer.
 39:7); it is said, he bound him, “to carry him” there.
 Here it is affirmed he did carry him there.
 And it is added:

-Even more severe punishment than death is the loss of your eyes.
-He could not see so they had to lead him.
-He was in chains and in prison until he died in Babylon.
+An even more severe punishment than death, is the loss of your eyes.
+He could not see, so they had to lead him.
+He was in chains, and in prison until he died in Babylon.